 Parkinson’s disease (PD), with a prevalence of 2% of the population over the age of 65, is one of the most common neurodegenerative disorders and is characterized by resting tremor, rigidity, and bradykinesia.
 Current treatments are only symptomatic and do not alter the progression of the disease.
 PD patients, even under the best circumstances, typically deteriorate over time and experience considerable motor and cognitive disability in the years after diagnosis.

-These studies all point to the critical role of oxidative stress and mitochondrial dysfunction in the pathogenesis of PD.
-Similarly, the enzymes responsible for the minimization of the damage from oxidative stress represent promising targets for treatment of PD.
+These studies all point to the critical role of oxidative stress and mtDNA damage in the pathogenesis of PD.
 Improving the functionality of OGG1 in PD patients may therefore positively impact the pathology of PD.